timm/ezr/docs/index.md

 # Why AI Micro Modeling?

+Some of us (many of us)
+lack
-Some of us (many of us) work to  find valuable insights from small, localized datasets.
-Not everyone has the resources to build models with over a trillion parameters trained from hundreds of gigabytes of data.
+the resources to build models
+with over a trillion parameters trained from hundreds of gigabytes of data.
+So if we seek insights (that we can trust) from data, if we cannot build big, we must build small.

-Micro modeling from local data has many advantages:
+Micro modeling (to generate tiny AI models from local data), has many advantages:

 - Micro modeling is a fast way to talk to subject matter experts in order to build a tiny test suite containing highly information examples.